MatteoGalletta/university/3104 Artificial Intelligence/studying/Teoria.md

 training set: a set of examples in the form $(x, f(x))$
 $h$ is consistent if $f(x)=h(x)$ for every example point we have in the training set.

-Curve fitting: take the *simpliest* consistent function (Ockham's razor)
+Curve fitting: take the *simplest* consistent function (Ockham's razor)

 Examples are:
 - **described** by attributes (boolean)